RSM04/Scraper-elespanol-elperiodico/README.md

 # Scraper-elespanol.com
-This scrapper is made for hackaton online of hackupc, for educational purposes
+This scrapper is made for hackathon online of hackupc 21/03/2020, for educational purposes

 # Run
 ## npm -i